Pherakki/SimpleDSCSModManager/README.md

 e-mail: pherakki@gmail.com

 ## Acknowledgements
 1. [SydMontague](https://github.com/SydMontague) for creating [DSCSTools](https://github.com/SydMontague/DSCSTools), which does all the hard work - this program is just a crappy shell around it..!
+Also, credit due for discovering the priority order of the DSCS archives.
 2. Releases are compiled with [Pyinstaller](https://www.pyinstaller.org/).